This is the sad story of a man who left the faith and turned to atheism. His name is Charles Templeton.

-Templeton’s voice began to crack with deep emotion and to the surprise of Stroble, through his tears, concerning Jesus, he said, “I miss him!”
+His voice began to crack with emotion and to the surprise of Stroble, through his tears, he said of Jesus, “I miss him!”
 “I miss him very much.”

 The gospel describes a moment when many of Jesus’ disciples turned back and no longer followed him.
 Jesus turned to the twelve and asked, “You do not want to leave too, do you?”
 Simon Peter answered him, “Lord, to whom shall we go?
 You have the words of eternal life” (John 6:66-68).

-Jesus spoke the truth with authentic humility and love.
-He opposed the religious establishment and renounced its hypocrisy.
+Jesus spoke the truth, opposing the religious establishment and renouncing its hypocrisy.
 He was a friend of sinners.
 In him, one finds all the treasures of wisdom and knowledge (Colossians 2:3).
 In Jesus, all the fullness of Deity resides in bodily form (Colossians 2:9).